 Weed Spotlight - Creeping Oxalis

-Creeping Oxalis (Oxalis Corniculta) is a broad leaf, highly invasive, hard to control weed.
+Creeping Oxalis (Oxalis Corniculta) is a broadleaf, highly invasive, hard to control weed.
 Most gardeners will have experienced this weed at one time or another and will know how persistent it is.
 So how can you control it?

 Over the past month, we've had quite a number of people asking us for advice on how to control this weed in their lawn and garden.
 Ironically, most have had a good go at trying to get rid of it but have been unsuccessful for one reason or another.
 Like many weeds, the secret to controlling it is a persistent, programmed approach, coupled with some knowledge about the weed.

 Creeping Oxalis commonly comes in 2 forms - green and purple.
-The green form is generally finer that the purple form however both can be said to have very small, clover like leaves that are around 5mm or less in diameter.
+The green form is generally finer than the purple form however both can be said to have very small, clover-like leaves that are around 5mm or less in diameter.
 In Spring and Summer, the weed displays small yellow flowers which have 5 petals.
-When the flowers mature, they release a seed pod which is filled with fine seeds.
+When the flowers mature, they release a seed pod that is filled with fine seeds.
 Upon release, these seeds spread throughout your lawn and garden.

-As the name suggests, creeping oxalis spreads quickly, both by seed and by it's spreading nature.
-It's habit includes masses of fine runners that send down small tap roots at regular intervals.
+As the name suggests, creeping oxalis spreads quickly, both by seed and by its spreading nature.
+Its habit includes masses of fine runners that send down small taproots at regular intervals.
 This makes it impossible to pull out by hand leaving gardeners to eradicate it by chemical means.
-Even with the right chemical measures, you'll need to be patient in your approach with a good level of control often only achieved after several seasons of spraying.
+Even with the right chemical measures, you'll need to be patient in your approach with a good level of control often only achieved after months seasons of spraying.
 It is resilient, to say the least, and can easily re-invade through seeds germinating in the soil.